 - Rooms Assigned:

 Licensee will be assigned dressing rooms and a wardrobe area and will be expected to confine costumes, etc. to those areas.
 On rare occasions these rooms may be shared with other organizations, but this will be avoided whenever possible.
 Licensee will be informed as early as possible should sharing be necessary.

 Licensee must designate a spokesperson designated to communicate with MATCH staff about room assignments and schedules.

 The breezeway is shared by all users of MATCH.
 Licensees who wish to make specific use of the breezeway (other than as a casual gathering space for patrons) must obtain advance approval by MATCH.
 Additional fees may apply.

 Long term Licensee will be given two swipe cards for use in entering the building.
-Single Event and Long Term Licensees will be given a set of keys for their assigned dressing rooms, the visiting manager’s suite and their wardrobe facility.
+Single Event and Long Term Licensees will be given a set of keys for their assigned dressing rooms and other support rooms.
 Single Event Licensees will be admitted to the building by MATCH Staff.